AvaProtocol/OAK-docs/_docs/delegators.md

 Before staking tokens to collators, we recommend you do your research on who to stake towards.
 To figure out the candidate pool, you can find the set of collators in [Subscan](https://turing.subscan.io/block), under the Collator column.
 Save their wallet address as `COLLATOR_WALLET_ADDRESS` to be used on the step below.

 ### Step 2: Figure out your inputs
+You will need 3 inputs to stake your tokens.
+These inputs are as follows:
+1. Amount
+2. Candidate Delegation Count
+3. Delegation Count

+These numbers are dynamic and will change with additional delegators.
+Please check these inputs every time before staking more tokens.
+In this step, there are 2 options below to find these inputs.
+You can either use Javascript or read the chain state on the UI.

+#### Find Inputs Via Javascript
 To be stake your delegator via PolakdotJS extrinsics, you'll need to figure out three numbers.
 We've provided a helpful script for you to use.
 Navigate to the **Developer > Javascript** tab on the [PolkadotJS App](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frpc.turing.oak.tech#/js).
 Delete the content of the white box, and replace `COLLATOR_WALLET_ADDRESS` and `YOUR_WALLET_ADDRESS` with the correct addresses.

 ```javascript